United-Codes/apexofficeedit-public/Wiki/(APEX) Region plugin.md

 | :--- | :------- | :----------- |
 | Text | Yes      | None         |

 Specify the URL under which the plug-in server-side files can be accessed.
-For example the URL `https://www.exmaple-domian.com` will be used to reference server-side file `https://www.exmaple-domian.com/browser/aoe/cool.html`.
+For example, the URL `[https://www.exmaple-domian.com](https://www.exmaple-domian.com/)` will be used to reference the server-side file `https://www.exmaple-domian.com/browser/aoe/cool.html`.

 ### URL to RESTful service module